jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

     jcloud:
       maxUnavailable: 2
 ```
-> In case of unlike disruption, it is ensured that at maximum 2 replicas would not be available.
-At least 3 replicas would still be available.
+> In case of unlike disruption, ensure that if a maximum of 2 replicas are down, at least 3 replicas will still be available.

-## Configure gateway
+## Configure Gateway

 JCloud provides support Ingress gateways to expose your Flows to the public internet with TLS.